 - 6.3.
 As per Section 13.8.1 of the District Plan, in considering whether or not to grant consent on applications for restricted discretionary subdivision activities, the Council will restrict the exercise of its discretion to the following matters: - effects on the natural character of the coastal environment for proposed lots which are in the coastal environment; - effects of the subdivision under (b) and (c) above within 500m of land administered by the Department of Conservation upon the ability of the Department to manage and administer its land; - effects on areas of significant indigenous flora and significant habitats of indigenous fauna; - the mitigation of fire hazards for health and safety of residents. - 6.4.
-The subject sites are not located within the coastal environment. - 6.5.
-The subject sites are not located within 500 metres of land administered by the Department of Conservation (DOC). - 6.6.
-There are no known areas of significant indigenous flora or fauna within the sites, and the proposal is not considered to have any such effects on these features. - 6.7.
+The subject site is not located within the coastal environment. - 6.5.
+The subject site is not located within 500 metres of land administered by the Department of Conservation (DOC).

+- 6.6.
+There is a wetland feature within the southernmost portion of the site.
+As a result of this proposal, this area will be protected by a land covenant, as well as being held within the balance lot.
+The proposal is not considered to have any such effects on these features. - 6.7.
 It is considered that the standard consent notice condition for the vacant lots will be applied to ensure that tanks are supplied for fire mitigation purposes at the building consent stage for any development within the lot.